Quick Start

 git checkout <branch name> # Switch to a branch

-git checkout -- <filename> # Restore the file to the state of the last commit
+git checkout -- <filename> # Restore the file to the state of the latest commit

 git switch <branch name> # Switch branches